daeil-H/scom/documents/devtool.md

  ![image](https://user-images.githubusercontent.com/102704655/161172758-6ce15a3f-fe08-4341-a705-689e46f8a4f5.png)

-* Message Header
+##### Message Header
- The message header consists of a description of the message’s name and function, followed by a single line providing information in the following format:
+* The message header consists of a description of the message’s name and function, followed by a single line providing information in the following format:
-MessageName: Sn Fm Wait-Flag AutoReply-Flag Direction
+###### MessageName: Sn Fm Wait-Flag AutoReply-Flag Direction
-MessageName: Message name.
+###### MessageName: Message name.
 (ASCII format)
-Sn Fm: Stream and Function numbers of the message.
+###### Sn Fm: Stream and Function numbers of the message.
-Wait-Flag: The letter ‘W’ indicates that the message interpreter must wait for a secondary message after sending this primary message.
+###### Wait-Flag: The letter ‘W’ indicates that the message interpreter must wait for a secondary message after sending this primary message.
-AutoReply-Flag: If SECS message includes the string ‘<R>’, ScomDriver replies the secondary message automatically when the primary message is received.
+###### AutoReply-Flag: If SECS message includes the string ‘<R>’, ScomDriver replies the secondary message automatically when the primary message is received.
-Direction: Message transmission direction.
+###### Direction: Message transmission direction.
 This field can have three types.
-‘H  E’	Host to equipment
+* ‘H → E’	Host to equipment
-‘H  E’	Equipment to host
+* ‘H ← E’	Equipment to host
-‘H E’	Both direction
+* ‘H ←→ E’	Both direction

-	Message Body
+##### Message Body
-SECSEditor displays the body of message definition using the SECS-II tree structure format used in the Book of SEMI Standard 1996, Equipment Software, Volumn1.
+* SECSEditor displays the body of message definition using the SECS-II tree structure format used in the Book of SEMI Standard 1996, Equipment Software, Volumn1.

-3.3.4.2.
-Editing SECS Message Definitions
+#### Editing SECS Message Definitions
-1)	Importing SECS Messages
+###### 1)	Importing SECS Messages
-You can import message definitions into your current project by selecting what you want from the currently loaded message definitions library and add them to the list displayed in the SECS Message Definition Pane.
+① You can import message definitions into your current project by selecting what you want from the currently loaded message definitions library and add them to the list displayed in the SECS Message Definition Pane.
 Also you can define your own messages and import them using the SECS Message Editing Pane.

-③	To import definitions using the SECS Message Library Pane Click the desired definition in the SECS Message Library pane, drag the selected definition over to the SECS Message Definition pane, and drop them there.
+②	To import definitions using the SECS Message Library Pane Click the desired definition in the SECS Message Library pane, drag the selected definition over to the SECS Message Definition pane, and drop them there.

-④	To add definitions using the SECS Message Editing pane Enter the desired definition in the SECS Message Editing pane, and click ‘Add’ button.
+③	To add definitions using the SECS Message Editing pane Enter the desired definition in the SECS Message Editing pane, and click ‘Add’ button.
 SECSEditor add the message definition to the end of displayed definitions list in the SECS Message Definitions Pane.
 (For details, see ‘3.3.2.1.SECS Message Editing pane’ section.)

-2)	Editing Message Header
+####	Editing Message Header
-⑤	Select the desired definition in SECS Message Definition pane, and click on the definition’s header.
+① Select the desired definition in SECS Message Definition pane, and click on the definition’s header.
-⑥	In the SECS Message Editing Pane, edit properties of definition.
+②	In the SECS Message Editing Pane, edit properties of definition.
 (For details, see ‘3.4.1.3.SECS Message Editing pane’ section)
-⑦	Click ‘Change’ button.
+③	Click ‘Change’ button.
 SECSEditor updates the message definition in the SECS Message Definition pane.

 3)	Editing Message Body
 	To add a new message body.